 In addition, also in October 2021, the Company entered into a Loan and Security Agreement (the "BroadOak Loan Agreement") with BroadOak, providing for a term loan in the aggregate principal amount of \$8,000,000 (the "Term Loan").
 Funding of the Term Loan took place on November 1, 2021.
 The Term Loan matures upon the earlier of (i) October 31, 2024 or (ii) the occurrence of a change in control, and bears interest at the rate of 9% per annum.
-The Term Loan is secured by a security interest in substantially all of the Company's and its subsidiaries' assets and is subordinate to the Company's recently established \$7,500,000 revolving credit facility with Comerica Bank.
-The Term Loan has an origination fee of 3% of the Term Loan amount, and a terminal payment equal to (i) 15% of the original principal amount of the Term Loan if the change of control occurs on or prior to the first anniversary of the funding of the Term Loan, (ii) 20% of the original principal amount of the Term Loan if the change of control occurs after the second anniversary of the funding of the Term Loan and (iii) 30% of the original principal amount of the Term Loan if the change of control occurs after the second anniversary of the funding of the Term Loan, or if the Term Loan is repaid on its maturity date.
+The Term Loan is secured by a security interest in substantially all of the Company's and its subsidiaries' assets and is subordinate to the Company's \$7,500,000 revolving credit facility with Comerica Bank.
+The Term Loan has an origination fee of 3% of the Term Loan amount, and a terminal payment equal to (i) 15% of the original principal amount of the Term Loan if the change of control occurs on or prior to the first anniversary of the funding of the Term Loan, (ii) 20% of the original principal amount of the Term Loan if the change of control occurs after the second anniversary of the funding of the Term Loan is repaid on its maturity date.
 Upon receipt of the term loan, the proceeds were used to repay in full at their maturity the notes extended by Ampersand and 1315 Capital discussed above.
 See Note 14, Notes Payable, for more details.
 In May 2022, the Company issued a Convertible Note to BroadOak, pursuant to which BroadOak funded a term loan in the aggregate principal amount of \$2.0 million.
-See Note 20, Subsequent Events, for more details.
+See Note 14, Notes Payable, for more details.
 The Company will use the proceeds of the Convertible Debt for general corporate purposes and working capital.